stevebrownlee/student-backlog-creator/README.md

 ## Environment

-1. Clone this repo
+1. Clone this repo and `cd` to the directory
+1. Run `pipenv shell` to activate virtual environment
 1. Run `pipenv install` to get dependencies
-1. Run `pipenv shell` to activate virtual environment

 ## Configuration